AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/configuring/using-screens-content-provider.md

 ---
 title: Using up Screens Content Provider
-description: This page describes using Screens Content Provider.
+description: This page describes how to use Screens Content Provider for creating content.
 hide: yes
 hidefromtoc: yes
 index: no